- Airport planning

 The amendments streamline certain administrative arrangements relating to master plans (MPs) and major development plans (MDPs) to offer a more flexible, proportionate, efficiency-based regulatory approach.

-The Department of Infrastructure, Transport, Regional Development and Communications recognises airport-lessee companies are now well experienced in drafting MPs and MDPs and the basic concepts and requirements for the planning documents are well established and understood by airport-lessee companies.
+The Department of Infrastructure, Transport, Regional Development, Communications, Sport and the Arts recognises airport-lessee companies are now well experienced in drafting MPs and MDPs and the basic concepts and requirements for the planning documents are well established and understood by airport-lessee companies.

-The below guidelines have been drafted to assist airport-lessee companies address the implementation of the new requirements to the Airports Act 1996 (the Act) as a result of the Airports Amendment Bill 2018 coming into effect.
+The below guidelines were developed in 2018 to assist airport-lessee companies address the implementation of the new requirements to the Airports Act 1996 as a result of the Airports Amendment Bill 2018 coming into effect.

 Airport planning

-In developing their Master Plans airports must publish a Preliminary Draft Master Plan and invite public comment.
-A copy of the ‘Airport Development Consultation Guidelines’ PDF: 378 KB is available for download.
+In developing their Master Plans, airports must publish a Preliminary Draft Master Plan and invite public comment.

-Following the public consultation, the airport must then submit a Draft Master Plan to the Minister for Infrastructure, Transport and Regional Development, for a decision.
+Following public consultation, the airport must then submit a Draft Master Plan to the Minister for Infrastructure, Transport, Regional Development and Local Government, for a decision.
 The Minister must either approve or refuse to approve the Draft Master Plan.
 If the Minister neither approves nor refuses to approve the Draft Master Plan within 50 business days from receiving all the necessary documents and information, the Minister is taken to have approved the Draft Master Plan.

 In addition, all leased federal airports (except for Tennant Creek and Mount Isa Airports) are required to develop a Major Development Plan for major airport developments on the airport site.
-A draft version of the Major Development Plan must undergo public consultation before being submitted to the Minister for Infrastructure and Regional Development for a decision.
+A draft version of the Major Development Plan must undergo public consultation before being submitted to the Minister for Infrastructure, Transport, Regional Development and Local Government for a decision.

-Following the Airports Amendment Bill 2010, the Australian Government produced a guide PDF: 376 KB to assist airport lessee companies to understand and comply with the requirements of the Airports Act 1996 for Master Plans.
-The guidelines outline the objectives of the master plan amendments and explain how the changes to airport master planning complement other airport planning initiatives and legislative requirements.
+Following the Airports Amendment Act 2010, the department produced a guide to assist airport‑lessee companies to understand and comply with the updated requirements of the Airports Act 1996 for Master Plans.

 Airports Major Development Plans

-Under section 89 of the Airports Act 1996 (the Act), all leased federal airports, excluding Mount Isa and Tennant Creek, are required to develop and submit for the Minister’s approval Major Development Plans (MDP) for specific types of development, as well as for developments that exceed certain thresholds.
-Proposals to construct:
+Under section 89 of the Airports Act 1996, all leased federal airports, excluding Mount Isa and Tennant Creek, are required to develop and submit for the Minister's approval Major Development Plans (MDP) for specific types of development, as well as for developments that exceed certain thresholds.
+These developments are known as major airport developments.

-- a new runway, extend or alter an existing runway, an exempt sensitive development, or those that are likely to significantly affect the community and environment, require approval irrespective of construction cost or building footprint;
+- a new runway, extend or alter an existing runway, an exempt sensitive development, or those that are likely to significantly affect the community and environment (these developments require approval irrespective of construction cost or building footprint).

-- a passenger terminal, or extend a passenger terminal, are subject to approval depending on building footprint; and
+- a passenger terminal, or extend a passenger terminal (these are subject to approval depending on building footprint)

-- a building that is not for use as a passenger terminal, a new or extended taxiway, a new or extended road or vehicular access facility, and a new or extended railway or rail handling facility, requires approval where the cost of construction exceeds a specified threshold (currently $25 million).
+- a building that is not for use as a passenger terminal, a new or extended taxiway, a new or extended road or vehicular access facility, and a new or extended railway or rail handling facility (these require approval where the cost of construction exceeds a specified monetary threshold, which is currently $25 million).

-Sensitive developments such as educational institutions (excluding aviation training facilities), hospitals, residential dwellings and community care facilities are prohibited, unless by Ministerial exception under section 89A of the Act.
+Sensitive developments such as educational institutions (excluding aviation training facilities), hospitals, residential dwellings and community care facilities are prohibited, unless by Ministerial exception under section 89A of the Airports Act 1996.

 Airport consultation and community engagement

 Airports engage with a range of stakeholders through Community Aviation Consultation Groups (CACGs) and Planning Coordination Forums (PCFs).
-These groups were established in 2011 to meet the expectations of the then-Commonwealth Government.
+These groups were established in 2011.

 CACGs provide for effective consultation with members of the local community.
-While they are not decision-making bodies, CACGs aim to facilitate constructive and open discussion of airport operations and their impacts on nearby communities.
-All federally-leased airports (except Mt Isa and Tennant Creek) operate CACGs.
+While they are not decision-making bodies, CACGs aim to facilitate constructive and open discussion about airport operations and their impacts on nearby communities.
+All leased federal airports (except Mt Isa and Tennant Creek) operate CACGs or equivalent bodies.

 Membership of most CACGs is by invitation only and generally consists of representatives from the airport, federal and state governments, Airservices Australia, and local communities.
-In some cases, local government, Defence and/or CASA may also be present or invited.
+In some cases, local government, Defence and/or the Civil Aviation Safety Authority (CASA) may also be present or invited.
 The CACG Chair is usually independent of the airport.

 PCFs provide for consultation between airport operators and senior local, state and federal government authorities responsible for town planning, transport and infrastructure investment.
 Effective discussions in PCF meetings support better integration of planning for the airport with the surrounding urban and regional communities.
 All major capital city airports, and some secondary airports, operate PCFs.